Skip to main content

 db.goOnline();

-After calling disconnect(), you need to call connect() again with full options to re-establish the connection.
+After calling disconnect(), you need to create a new LarkDatabase instance and call connect() again to re-establish the connection.
 After goOffline(), a simple goOnline() is enough.